Who are the men that pick for scraps amongst the ruins at the end of history?

 And the police can play petty tyrants all they want.

-But all it's going to do is become a ledger of grievances, a ledger of counts that will be proven and proven and proven.
+But all it's going to do is become a ledger of grievances, a ledger of counts that will be proved proven and proven and proven.

 And then when the hateful Saxon has finally had enough, well, you're going to see things go very, very badly.

-And the reason that I say all of this is because I would prefer it if it didn't get to this stage.
+And the reason that I say all this is because I would prefer it if it didn't get to this stage.

-I would prefer if the politicians were like, actually, I think we're meant to be doing what the voters tell us we're supposed to do.
+I would prefer it if the politicians were like, actually, I think we're meant to be doing what the voters tell us we're supposed to do.

 Actually, I think that's what actually representative politics is meant to be.

-You ask for a thing, you vote for us to do it, and then we don't backstab you.
+You ask for something, you vote for us to do it, and then we don't backstab you, we get that thing done.

 So it's not that much to ask.